 Education benefits (bed) are over-simulated (the aggregated simulated amount being about twice as large as the amount reported by official statistics).
-This again corresponds with the too large number of recipients presented before.
+This again corresponds with the too large number of recipients presented before, which in turn can be explained through imputations made in order to circumvent the missing information on parents' income for many students.